governance-foundation/governance.foundation/CONTENT-BACKLOG.md

 - [x] Your organisation can now evolve from within
 - [x] What organisational gardens actually are
 - [x] You can now build capability from within
-- [x] AI is a replicator for ideas
+- [x] AI is a Star Trek replicator for ideas

 ---